What is Anterior Pelvic Tilt?

 Anterior Pelvic Tilt can often result from sitting too much, which causes your hip flexors to tighten and your glutes to weaken.
 This can lead to pain in your lower back, hips, and knees.
 We sit more than ever before in today’s world, so it’s essential to find ways to combat this.

-Here are five exercises that can help reduce Anterior Pelvic Tilt and improve your posture:
+Here are five anterior pelvic tilt exercises that can improve your posture and reduce your pain:-

 1. Cat/Cow Pose

 This pose is excellent for stretching out your back and improving flexibility in your spine.
 You can do this pose by starting on all fours, with your spine in a neutral position.
 You’ll have to arch your back and look up toward the ceiling as you inhale.
 As you exhale, round your back and tuck your chin towards your chest.
 Repeat this ten times.

 2. Cobra Pose